UsamaSarwar/reactnative-ecommerce-charlie/README.md

 v22.07.28

+The demonstration of Signup flow and the flow of login from normal user and admin can be seen from [here](https://drive.google.com/drive/folders/1jnFENm2_fdwvpfrqEZxrqx9pOThvSMa3)

-The demonstration of the app can be seen from [here](https://drive.google.com/drive/folders/15slmhLrjaohXJRQqqZdA6AvCjTRwM4gG)
+The demonstration of the app can be seen from [here](https://drive.google.com/drive/folders/1PNyGSzUDNxUtrmtVk9bp8Lp82INrSct-)

 ## Thanks to all the contributors ❤️